 What followed was a day inside this area, which we really enjoyed but decided to steer away from and into another location very west of it, which was Daniel Boone National Forest and after that, we made our way back east, into the northern part of the Blue Ridge Mountains in West Virginia and Virginia.

-All of the details about this Blue Ridge Mountains road trip we did are explained here.
+All of the details about this Blue Ridge Mountains road trip we did are xplained here.

 Now with all this said, let me give you the 5 spots I recommend you check out along this area: